pentagonalize/CRASP_depth/readme.md

 process_logs.sh
 - parses the training_log.txt files from all subfolders and aggregates them into combined_results.csv
+- also generates latex tables using make_latex_tables.py

 generate_data.py
 - script to generate data by sampling strings from L_k for each k.
 - the specific quantities can be specified within the file

-parse_logs.py
-- utility used by process_logs.sh to parse all training_log.txt files

 train.py
 - the main training loop which takes in a config.json file for parameters

 reset.sh
  - deletes all training_log.txt and transformer models saved

 ## Training